qua-platform/quam/docs/components/channels.md

 - [DigitalOutputChannel][quam.components.channels.DigitalOutputChannel]: Represents a digital output channel.

 Each analog [Channel][quam.components.channels.Channel] corresponds to an element in QUA, whereas the digital channel is part of an analog channel.

-Note that in QuAM, the terms "output" and "input" are always from the perspective of the OPX hardware.

 These channel combinations cover most use cases, although there are exceptions (input-only channels and single-output, IQ-input channels) which will be implemented in a subsequent QuAM release.
 If you need such channels, please create a [Github issue](https://github.com/qua-platform/quam/issues).